Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: COROSA Image Restoration

 \end{prop}

-The proof of Proposition \ref{prop:beta} is given in supplementary material.
-Unlike equation \eqref{eq:mrbeta}, the subproblem of equation \eqref{eq:mrsi} cannot be solved exactly and has to be solved iteratively.
-We will describe an ADMM based method to solve this problem in Section \ref{sec:admm}.
+The proof of Proposition \ref{prop:beta} is given in Appendix.
+Next, unlike equation \eqref{eq:mrbeta}, the subproblem of equation \eqref{eq:mrsi} cannot be solved exactly and has to be solved iteratively.
+We will develop an ADMM based method to solve this problem in Section \ref{sec:admm}.

 Now it remains to specify the implementation of $E^{(j)}$.
 It can be implemented by $j$ stages of $2$-fold interpolation.
 The $2$-fold interpolation can be implemented by inserting a zero next to each pixel along both axes (which is called as the two-fold expansion) and then filtering by an appropriate interpolation filter.
-In our implementation we use $u(\r) = [1\; 4 \; 6 \; 4 \; 1]^T[1\; 4 \; 6 \; 4 \; 1]$ as the interpolation filter.
+In our implementation we use $u(\r) = \frac{1}{64} [1\; 4 \; 6 \; 4 \; 1]^T[1\; 4 \; 6 \; 4 \; 1]$ as the interpolation filter, which is the two-scale filter of cubic B-spline \cite{unsersigpromag}.